Ensuring that the health care system addresses community health needs.

-Continuation of the Prevention & Wellness Trust Fund
+Funding for the Prevention and Wellness Trust Fund (PWTF)

 Click here to learn more about the Prevention and Wellness Trust Fund